migramirez2/Harmony-ONE/progress/rikako-hatoya.md

 ---

+2024-06-17 Tue: Continued with rewriting my past progress (will upload them once finished).
+Checked out Yuriy's updates on the positions feature of GMX-subgraph Harmony fork (storeVolumeBySource), and worked on deploying some of the missing contracts in deployAll script for GMX-contracts.

 2024-6-16 Mon: Worked through my Q2 deliverables with Li, got AWS debugged with Soph, reworking through my previous /progress adding links/metrics to make my deliverables so far more clear.
 Currently working on GMX (will update this page again later tonight.)

 ---